 It takes listening, problem solving, innovative thinking, very good communications skills, and advanced negotiating skills.
 The proposal has charts, graphs, schedules, diagrams to explain the workflow and goals.
 There is a detailed financial model with the payment fees.
 All of this also includes a full written text of the same information.
 At the end, it all needs to become a legal contract which both sides can sign.
 I also lead the financial and contract negotiations.
 The biggest challenge is taking the complex discussions and translating that into a simplified plan then creating a document that can be agreed upon by all parties.

-BA, University of Texas at Austin
+Political Science/ University of Texas

-Bachelor of Arts, Trinity University
+Bachelor of Science in Civil Engineering/Northwestern University